Genuine Manzanita Wood/Branches for Freshwater Aquarium Décor, Reptiles, or Bird Perches

 Search AAP Supplies or Information

-Unique genuine Manzanita Wood/Branches from the Western USA for aquarium decor, reptile terrariums, or parrot or other bird perches.
+Unique genuine Hardwood manzanita branches from the Western USA for aquarium decor, reptile terrariums, or parrot or other bird perches.

 - Generally Chemically neutral, although some pH drop may be observed without buffers

 - Sinks once saturated with water (tip: tie down with rock or wedge).

 - Already cleaned and pressure washed (but NOT sand-blasted), although further soaking is still advised, (see further information further down on this page)